knzhou/academic-kickstart/content/answers/answers.md

 +++

-Here are some answers I've written on [Physics StackExchange](https://physics.stackexchange.com/users/83398/knzhou).
+Here are some answers I've written on [StackExchange](https://physics.stackexchange.com/users/83398/knzhou).

 ### Conceptual
 - [Why can't the Schrodinger equation be derived?](https://physics.stackexchange.com/a/525265/83398)